datalad-handbook/book/docs/usecases/HCP_dataset.rst

 .. [#f1] If you want to read up on how DataLad stores information about
          registered subdatasets in ``.gitmodules``, checkout section :ref:`config2`.

+.. [#f2] Precise performance will always be dependent on the details of the
+         repository, software setup, and hardware, but to get a feeling for the possible performance issues in oversized datasets, imagine a mere :command:`git status` or :command:`datalad status` command taking several minutes up to hours in a clean dataset.